Jortuk/SFIA-1/README.md

 #### Example Shop <a name="exshop"></a>
 ![](Documentation/images/example_shop.PNG)

 As an example, the first shop is shown above.
 The shoes at this shop are shown through the joining table, shoesshops_tb, discussed earlier.
 It uses the shoe IDs to determine which shoes are displayed, as long as the shop ID is equal to 1.
 This is also the case for the following shops, where the shop ID will be 2, and so on.
-In addition, the admin can update the quantity of a shoe to fulfill the applications role as an IMS, and further adhere to the Update functionality.
+In addition, the admin can update the quantity of a shoe to fulfill the application's role as an IMS, and further adhere to the Update functionality.

 ### Admin Login Page <a name="login"></a>
 ![](Documentation/images/login_page.PNG)

 On this page, an admin can login with an existing email and password that is within the 'Users' table of the MySQL database.
-The functionality for the login feature was given to the cohort by QA, therefore is will not count towards the overall mark for the project.
+The functionality for the login feature was given to the cohort by QA, therefore it will not count towards the overall mark for the project.

 ## Testing <a name="testing"></a>
 ### PyTest <a name="pytest"></a>